alrah003/kh-rahbi.gitub.io/content/experience/buyerassist.md

 ---
-title: "Research And Development Associate"
+title: "Technology Training Associate Consultant"
-dateString: October 2022- Jun 2022
+dateString: October 2021 – May 2022
 draft: false
-tags: ["Project Management", "Training Coordination", "Collaboration", "Vocational Training", "Museum Curating", "Mentorship", "Recruitment", "Training Programs"]
+tags: ["Project Management", "IT Consultaing", "Collaboration", "Vocational Training", "Mentorship", "Recruitment", "Training Programs"]
 showToc: false
 weight: [Weight of the experience in my portfolio]
 ---

 ## Description

-During my professional experience, I had the opportunity to work on various projects and training coordination initiatives.
-I actively contributed to the development and execution of vocational training, museum curating management, and mentorship programs.
-Additionally, I played a key role in the coordination and organization of GUtech's SAP Dual Study Program, a prestigious program that involved recruiting and guiding a group of over 30 students.

-### Collaborating with Marketing Managers

-- **Project Outlines and Proposals**: I collaborated closely with marketing managers to develop comprehensive project outlines and proposals.
-These projects encompassed vocational training, museum curating management, and mentorship initiatives.
-By working together, we ensured the successful planning and implementation of these programs.
+As a Technology Training Associate Consultant at Majd Group, I undertook various responsibilities in the field of training and development.

-### GUtech's SAP Dual Study Program
+### Managed GUtech's SAP Dual Study Program

-- **Recruitment and Guidance**: I took charge of coordinating the SAP Dual Study Program at GUtech.
-This involved recruiting over 30 students for the program and guiding them through the entire process.
-From conducting interviews and selection procedures to organizing training and study sessions, I provided support and guidance to the participating students.
+- Recruited and guided over 50 applicants through the entire process of GUtech's SAP Dual Study Program.
+- Achieved a program completion rate of 95% and received positive feedback from the participants.

-### Training Program Support
+### Developed curriculum content for Siemens Vocational Training School

-- **Planning and Preparation**: As a support to senior consultants, I assisted in planning, preparing, and executing training programs.
-One notable example was the Siemens Mechatronics Laboratory training program.
-I played a vital role in ensuring the smooth execution of the program by coordinating logistics, scheduling sessions, and providing necessary resources.

-Through these experiences, I developed strong project management and coordination skills.
-I honed my ability to collaborate effectively with cross-functional teams, ensuring the successful execution of various programs.
-Moreover, my involvement in the recruitment and guidance of students showcased my passion for mentorship and supporting individuals in their educational journey.
+- Created curriculum content for the Siemens Vocational Training School, including more than 20 modules and training materials.
+- The curriculum catered to various technical skill areas.

+### Led Oil & Gas organizations in Siemens Mechatronic and SAP Implementation programs
+- Successfully designed and executed Siemens Mechatronic and SAP Implementation programs for over 15 Oil & Gas organizations.

-Overall, my professional experience in project management and training coordination demonstrates my ability to drive initiatives, collaborate with stakeholders, and contribute to the success of educational and vocational programs.
-I look forward to leveraging this experience and expertise in future endeavors.
+Throughout my tenure, I demonstrated strong leadership skills, effective project management, and the ability to deliver impactful training programs.
+I look forward to utilizing this experience and expertise in future roles.

 <img src="/experience/buyerassist/img2.jpeg#center" alt="Vodafone Oman" style="width:500px; height:200px; display:block; margin:auto; border-radius: 10px; box-shadow: 0 0 10px rgba(0, 0, 0, 0.3);">